nmacbean/GEOG-G489-589/Exercise 8: Plotting geospatial data from NetCDF files/Plotting_geospatial_data_from NetCDF.md

 2. How does the GPP in the northern hemisphere change over the course of the year?
 3. Bonus question: why do you think there is a difference in how much change occurs in the tropics and in the northern hemisphere?
 [Hint: think what GPP is representing - the uptake of CO2 by plants]

 **That's it for today.
 However, do not hand in this assignment.
-You will complete Part B of this in-class exercise on Wednesday before you hand it in.**
+You will complete Part B of this in-class exercise in the same Jupyter Notebook on Wednesday before you hand it in.**

 ## In-class exercise: Part B
 In the second part of the in-class exercise the task is to complete the following steps: